neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 ### Enable logical replication

 Your first step is to enable logical replication at the source Postgres instance.
-In AlloyDB, you enable logical replication for your Postgres instance by setting the `alloydb.enable_pglogical` and `alloydb.logical_decoding` flags to `on`.
-This will set the Postgres `wal_level` parameter to `logical`.
+In AlloyDB, you can enable logical replication by setting the `alloydb.enable_pglogical` and `alloydb.logical_decoding` flags to `on`.
+This sets the Postgres `wal_level` parameter to `logical`.

 To enable these flags: